boddiegoat7/week-1-project/README.md

 Week 1 assignment

-During this assignment we were given starter code and were tasked to make it meet the basic acessibilty standards
+During this assignment we were given starter code and were tasked to make it meet the basic acessibilty standards.

-With the given source code we are asked to find the sematic html elements
+With the given source code we are asked to find the sematic html elements.

-We aslo have to make sure that the items are in a logical order and marked accordingly
+We aslo have to make sure that the items are in a logical order and marked accordingly.

 When images are inspected they should show the alt attrubes of said picture.